Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

-{\bf 4.} Now let us return to the inequality (\ref{rolin}) and explain how to drop the additional assumption of boundedness of $\tilde b$.
+{\bf 4.} Now let us return to the inequality (\ref{rolin}) and explain how to drop the additional assumption of boundedness of $\widetilde B$, and also how to deal with a localized version of (\ref{liptvr}).
 First of all, prior to (\ref{rolin}) we have to show that \(\gamma^{i}, \, i=1,2\), are, indeed, probability densities for which it suffices to show uniform integrability for \(T>0\) small enough: for example, it suffices to check that

-Via the estimates similar to (\ref{rolin}) by virtue of Cauchy--Bouniakovsky--Schwarz, this problem is reduced to the question whether or not the following expression is finite:
+Via the estimates similar to (\ref{rolin}) by virtue of CBS inequality, this problem is reduced to the question whether or not the following expression is finite:

-In the last inequality the assumption on the linear growth of \(\tilde b\) was used.
+In the last inequality the assumption on the linear growth of $\widetilde B$ was used.